Siege of Mariupol: Ukrainian

 Russia claimed that more than 4,000 Ukrainian soldiers had died up to the start of the siege of the Azovstal plant in mid-April and that the bodies of another 152 Ukrainian soldiers were found in a non-functioning refrigerated truck in Azovstal following the facility's siege.
 Explosives capable of destroying the bodies were found underneath them.
 The bodies would be handed over to Ukraine.
 By 12 June, Russia returned the bodies of some 220 deceased Ukrainian soldiers, all of whom had been fighting in the Azovstal steelworks, while "just as many bodies" still remained in Mariupol.
 A third of these were soldiers from the Azov unit.
 Subsequently, another 145 bodies of those killed in Mariupol were returned.

 Initially, the State Bureau of Investigation decided to close proceedings against 277 servicemen of the 501st Separate Naval Infantry Battalion on suspicion of desertion.
 However, they later found that the battalion's commanding officers had defected to Russia and tricked the battalion into surrendering.

 According to Russia, some 3,917 Ukrainian soldiers were captured during the siege, (Note: 1,478 claimed surrendered before the start of the Azovstal siege mid-April, with another 2,439 said to have surrendered following the Azovstal siege, for a total of 3,917 prisoners claimed taken.) while Ukraine confirmed more than 3,500 soldiers, with an additional battalion, were taken prisoner.
 Around 700 of these were members of the Azov Battalion.
 On 8 June, over 1,000 prisoners of war were transferred from the DPR to Russia.

-As of 21 October 2025, UALosses has confirmed the names of 1,190 Ukrainian soldiers killed, 1,908 missing, and 1,265 who are currently prisoners of war.
+As of 21 June 2026, UALosses has confirmed the names of 1,244 Ukrainian soldiers killed, 1,559 missing, and 3,100 captured during the siege.